 Ascospores are produced endogenously in ascii.

-There are two different mating types of hyphae that come together and fuse.
+Two different mating types of hyphae come together and fuse.
 After fusion Plasmogamy takes place, but it does not follow karyogamy immediately.
 According to dikaryon, the fused structures of ascomycetes contain two haploid nuclei, one from each parent to form a diploid zygote.

 Asexual Reproduction Life Cycle